-I started this blog in 2010 solely because I thought I had a book coming out imminently and someone told me every writer these days had to have an internet presence.
-Publication of the book, The Naked Guide to Cardiff, was delayed for a number of reasons – not least the vast task of editing my unwieldy draft manuscript down to size.
-The book will be out shortly, but this long wait meant I was obliged to regularly add content and the blog kept on expanding.
+I started this blog in 2010 because I thought I had a book coming out imminently and someone told me every writer these days had to have an internet presence.
+Publication of the ‘book’ was repeatedly delayed for all sorts of reasons (see Writing category).
+The years went by, I felt obliged to regularly add content, the blog kept on expanding.
 Slowly it dawned on me: in Wales, where there is no indigenous English-language media, the blogosphere has special responsibilities and importance.
 The gaping chasms that a plural press would occupy in an independent country need to be filled, and all the divergent, dissenting, non-consensual voices silenced by the London-based monopolies in control of the Welsh media need a platform.
 What is taken for granted across the rest of the world is effectively non-existent in Wales.

-All written content © Dic Mortimer
+Text © Dic Mortimer